Ayah1510/MicroAssignment/README.md

 # MicroAssignment
-Pprogram that produces a HEX file (intel hex format) in two languages (Python and Assembly).
+Program that produces a HEX file (intel hex format) in two languages (Python and Assembly).